6 Hours of Stone Age SECRETS: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-- The Dawn of Everything by David Graeber and David Wengrow — a complete rethink of how early human societies were organized.
-One of the most important history books of recent years.
+- The Dawn of Everything by David Graeber and David Wengrow: a complete rethink of how early human societies were organised, and one of the most discussed history books of recent years.

-- Sapiens by Yuval Noah Harari — the broadest overview of human history, starting from the Stone Age.
+- Sapiens by Yuval Noah Harari: the broadest overview of human history, opening with the foraging world of the Stone Age and the Cognitive Revolution.

 Books You Might Like